lateminer/digigreen-core/doc/README_windows.txt

 However, it downloads and stores the entire history of DigiGreen transactions;
 depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.

-See the DigiGreen Core website at https://digigreencoin.com for more help and information.